The Story of the 1995 “Walmart Dig” - Known as Hickory Log Excavation

 Pictured from left, Skip Spears (Chairman of FHC Advisory Committee) Dr. Joe Kitchens (Director of the Funk Heritage Center), Billy Hasty (Chairman of the Reinhardt Board of Trustees), Dr. Kina Mallard (Reinhardt President), Doris Jones (Waleska Mayor), Bill Brogdon (executive director of the Scott Hudgens Family Foundation), Rebecca McCallum (also representing the Scott Hudgens Family Foundation) and Dr. Mark Williams (Director of the University of Georgia Laboratory of Archeology).

-The History of the Project
+The History of the Hickory Log Project

-When Webb came to the University in March, 2012.
+In March, 2012, Webb presented a lecture on the excavation at the Funk Heritage Center and displayed some artifacts found at the site.
+He said that more than 100,000 artifacts from the banks of the Etowah River had undergone study and analysis.
+Ancient pottery, pipes and 19th century remnants of the Native American presence in North Georgia were among the sampling of objects collected by Webb and his crew.
 He brought examples of the collection and lectured on the significance of the study that had consumed almost half his professional life.
 An interested audience from Cherokee and surrounding counties turned out to hear what Webb had to say.
-He was enthusiastic about returning the collection to Georgia, however, he pointed out that other entities would need to be involved in any agreement, including the Corps of Engineers and officials at Georgia DNR.
+He was enthusiastic about returning the collection to Georgia.
+However, he pointed out that other entities would need to be involved in any agreement, including the Corps of Engineers and officials at Georgia DNR.
 Meetings with Georgia officials underscored the importance of professional curation of the objects to meet guidelines which are set by federal regulators making this an expensive project.